innoq/ml-ops.org/content/three-levels-of-ml-software.md

 In order to achieve a distributable format, the ML model should be present and should be executable as an independent artifact.
 For example, we might want to use a Scikit-learn model in a Spark job.
 This means that the ML models should work outside of the model-training environment.
+In the following, we describe *Language-agnostic* and *Vendor-specific exchange formats* for ML models.

 #### Language-agnostic exchange formats